How To improve my quality of sleep

 Why restful sleep so crucial

 According to the latest studies, restful sleep plays an extremely important role, especially when it comes to the regeneration of our physical and mental functional mechanisms.
 Truly restful sleep increases productivity supports fat loss, helps prevent illness, improves concentration and mental clarity.
 One of my favorites in this field is Shawn Stevenson.
 In his best-selling book Sleep Smarter, he explains all the aspects that need to be considered to optimize sleep quality.
 Of course, the biohacking guru and owner of Bulletproof, Dave Asprey, must also be mentioned in this context.
 For him, sleep plays a particularly important role in connection with longevity.
 Living in sync with our circadian rhythm is the most crucial factor when talking about the quality of sleep.
 Still, it is one of the hardest things to fit in our modern lifestyles.
 So what is the circadian rhythm?
 I found a great source, that explains it in depth… find out here.
-We spend a third of our lives sleeping, but this is by no means time wasted!

 6 benefits you get from a restful sleep